 9. United Airlines

 Count on United Airlines' unaccompanied minor service to send your little ones for a solo trip.
-The airline accepts unaccompanied minors aged 5 to 14 years.
+The airline accepts kids aged 5 to 14 years.
 Teens aged 15-17 can travel without the service, but may request special assistance.
 Minors wear special identification and are closely monitored by staff throughout their journey.

 10. Alaska Airlines

-Children ages 5 to 12 flying alone—or with someone younger than 18—must be enrolled in Alaska Airlines' Junior Jetsetter program.
+Children ages 5 to 12 flying alone or with someone younger than 18 must be enrolled in Alaska Airlines' Junior Jetsetter program.
 Teens aged 13 to 17 have the option to participate if they choose.
 The service fee is $50 per child for each one-way direct flight, and $75 per child for connecting flights, when permitted.

 Things to Consider When Booking an Unaccompanied Minor Flight